mark-j-chilvers/mesh-cross-domain/README-PSC.md

 ```
 **Note** we could expose multiple services by creating VS per target service.

-This one just points to "/" path
+This one is for "backend"

 **Note** There are 2 mTLS "hops".
 On the first hop we grab the identity and put it into
 a new header (always replacing any existing value) so we may use it on an `AuthorizationPolicy`